If you’re just starting your journey or need some new resources, here are the top Sensory Processing Disorder Resources that you should start with!

 Additional Sensory Website Resources

-If your child has additional challenges going on, or if you suspect, there are three sites that I follow religiously.
+If your child has additional challenges going on, or if you suspect, there are two sites that I follow religiously.

-The second one is ADDitude about ADD and ADHD.
+The first one is ADDitude about ADD and ADHD.

-And the third one is Understood, which focuses on Learning Disorders, such as Dyslexia but also touches on a lot of social and emotional issues that come up for these kids.
+And the second one is Understood, which focuses on Learning Disorders, such as Dyslexia but also touches on a lot of social and emotional issues that come up for these kids.

 There are tons of occupational therapists out there writing blogs.